Nisha Warsi

-Nisha Warsi (born 9 July 1995) is an Indian field hockey player from Sonipat Haryana competed in 2020 Summer Olympics (Tokyo Olympic).
+Nisha Warsi (born 9 July 1995), known mononymously as Nisha, is an Indian field hockey player from Sonipat Haryana competed in 2020 Summer Olympics (Tokyo Olympic).

 Early life

 Nisha Warsi had modest aspirations as a child.
 She had always had a strong desire to participate in sports, but she wanted to do it in a way that would not drain her parents’ bank account.
 Her family couldn't afford much, so any opportunity to earn money via sports was always appreciated.
 She went with hockey.
 Her father, Sohrab Ahamad, was a tailor before a stroke in 2015 left him paralyzed and forced him to quit.
 Her mother, Mahroon, worked in a foam manufacturing factory for a few years before Nisha landed a job with the Railways.

 At one point, social barriers forced Nisha to quit the game.
 However, her coach Siwach convinced her parents to allow her to chase her dreams.
 Thankfully, the break was brief.
 "The ground was about 30 minutes away and she had to leave home by 4.30 am.
 Nisha was scared to travel alone.
 Nisha's father would drop her on his bicycle and my mother would be up and about at 4 am to start her daily chores which began with waking Nisha up and making breakfast.
 In time, Nisha became a regular member of the Haryana team and later the Railways unit.
 The earnings made life at home a lot more comfortable."